HOW TO LAUNCH AN EDTECH COMPANY?

 A Speak-up annual survey on the use of technology in education found that 72% of schools employ cloud technology, 57% allow student usage of mobile devices in the classroom, and 48% offer online courses.

 To obtain an education that we can use in the workplace, we attend both high school and college.
 Well, this idea is becoming outdated.
 After completing high school or college, the practice of learning should not be stopped.
-Now, the process never ends.
+Now, the educational process never ends.
 In fact, regardless of age, it is essential to keep your skill sets updated in this ever-evolving technology world.

 Top companies like Deloitte, Walmart, PwC, and others are emphasizing the value of lifelong learning.
 From the first day of employment until the end of their professional careers, they teach their staff using eLearning resources.
 Related article: The 13 most important advantages of corporate eLearning.